Myanmar Military Promises New Elections As Protests Against Coup Continue

 "We guarantee... that the election will be held," he added during the nearly two-hour news conference.

-However, the statements promosing democracy appeared to be undermined after police filed an additional charge against former leader Aung San Suu Kyi, alleging that she was found in possession of illegal walkie-talkies.
+However, the statements promoting democracy appeared to be undermined after police filed an additional charge against former leader Aung San Suu Kyi, alleging that she was found in possession of illegal walkie-talkies.
 Suu Kyi, along with other members of her party, has been in custody since February 1.
-She has contested any accusations of wrong-doing.
+She has contested any accusations of wrongdoing.

-Meanwhile, the military has denied that Suu Kyi and the others are currently being forcibly detained, and has claimed that the law-makers are being kept in their homes for security reasons.
+Meanwhile, the military has denied that Suu Kyi and the others are currently being forcibly detained, and has claimed that the lawmakers are being kept in their homes for security reasons.

-In addition, the military has not given a date for a new election, with Zaw Min Tun offering just a promise that the army would not hold power for long.
+In addition, the military has not given a date for a new election, with Zaw Min Tun offering just a promise that the army would not be in control for long.
 The current state of emergency that allowed the junta to seize power lasts for one year.

 Ironically, the press conference was broadcast over Facebook, even though the internet platform had previously been temporarily banned after civilians used it to organize protests against the military.
-As was previously covered by The Inquisitr, the country has recently been experiencing sporadic internet blackouts, with online usage falling to around 16 percent of ordinary levels at some points.
+As covered by The Inquisitr, the country has recently been experiencing sporadic internet blackouts, with online usage falling to around 16 percent of ordinary levels at some points.

 It is not the first time that the Myanmar government has resorted to cutting off online access, with one region of the country deprived of the internet from June 2019 to this February.
-Despite lack of consistent web access, thousands of protestors still have taken to the streets over the past two weeks.
+Despite a lack of consistent web access, thousands of protesters still have taken to the streets over the past two weeks.

-Several international agencies released statements after reports suggested that police had been violent with the protestors.
+Several international agencies released statements after reports suggested that police had been violent with the protesters.

-The United Nations’ special enjoy “has reinforced that the right of peaceful assembly must fully be respected and that demonstrators are not subjected to reprisals,” said U.N. spokesman Farhan Haq.
+The United Nations' special envoy "has reinforced that the right of peaceful assembly must fully be respected and that demonstrators are not subjected to reprisals," said U.N. spokesman Farhan Haq.

 "She has conveyed to the Myanmar military that the world is watching closely, and any form of heavy-handed response is likely to have severe consequences," Haq added, per Al Jazeera.